openebs-archive/openebs-docs/docs/alphafeatures.md

    demo-csivol-claim   Bound    pvc-723283b6-02bc-11ea-a139-42010a8000b2   5Gi        RWO            openebs-csi-cstor-disk   66m
    </div>

-   Perform the following command to get the details of the corresponding cStor volume.
-All commands are peformed with considering above PVC.
+   From the above output, get `VOLUME` name and use in the following command to get the details of corresponding cStor volume.
+All commands are peformed by considering above PVC.

    ```
    kubectl get cstorvolume -n openebs -l openebs.io/persistent-volume=pvc-ed6e893a-051d-11ea-a786-42010a8001c9